-Thyroid and Neck Surgery Made Easy -- How to Become a Patient at the Clayman Thyroid Cancer Center.
+Thyroid and Neck Surgery Made Easy -- How to Become a Patient at the Clayman Thyroid Center.

 This page will walk you through the process of how to be our patient in 4 steps:

 - 1. Understand what makes this practice unique and our reputation as some of the best thyroid surgeons in the world.

 - 2. Understand the fee structure: We take insurance for the operation, and for all in-person evaluations.
 However we do offer an second opinion consultation for patients who live a long distance away and want to consult with us online.

 - 3. Fill out our secure new-patient form.

 - 4. Schedule your preoperative testing or Second Opinion Consultation and then get on our operating schedule if that is what you need.